TULiberalArts/Religion/pages/next-stops.md

 title: Next Stops
 permalink: /next-stops/
 description: >-
   Religion majors develop an in-demand skill set.
 With a degree in religion from Temple University, the world is at your         fingertips.
-keywords: >-
-  islamic studies, department of religion, PhD in religion, MA in religion, graduate program in religion
+keywords: 'islamic studies, department of religion, PhD in religion, MA in religion, graduate program in religion'
 layout: page
 published: true
 ---